 Lilith: The Scottish countryside, lyrics from songs, fairytales and folk stories, a jumper someone in the supermarket is wearing.
 So many things are just waiting to be translated into colourways.

-Alicia: I’m so lucky to live in a beautiful little town in the English countryside, so I have access to a huge variety of plants growing in the wild that I can harvest for plant dyeing.
+Alicia: I’m so lucky to live in a beautiful little town in the English countryside.
+I have access to a huge variety of plants growing in the wild that I can harvest for plant dyeing.
 I love nothing better than to go for a walk in the different seasons to collect a bag of flowers, leaves or berries to take home and experiment with.

-Debbie: I take a lot of inspiration from the Berkshire countryside, the sea and coast, fairy tales and nature – we have a new Birds Collection including colourways such as Puffin and Blue-footed Booby!
-Books are also a major source of inspiration too – I’ve run a book/yarn subscription club for many years where customers can read along and try to guess what colours of yarn they will receive in the post.
+Debbie: I take a lot of inspiration from the Berkshire countryside, the sea and coast, fairy tales and nature.
+We have a new Birds Collection including colourways such as Puffin and Blue-footed Booby!
+Books are also a major source of inspiration too.
+I’ve run a book/yarn subscription club for many years where customers can read along and try to guess what colours of yarn they will receive in the post.
 I like to keep it quirky and have had colourway names such as Drunk Bees or Neon Jelly Tots.
 There are a lot of colourways named after food too!

-Which indie dyers do you admire?
+Which indie yarn dyers do you admire?

 Daisy: The people who dye yarn with the yarn dyeing kits I sell amaze me everyday.
 They create the most beautiful yarns and often don’t realise how talented they are.
 I admire anyone who just tries, and enjoys it.